 • Place the ball on a pretzel on the tray

-• Grab another pretzel and press it on to the peanut butter ball until it flattens
+• Grab another pretzel and press it on top of the peanut butter mixture until it flattens

 • Repeat until you've used up all of the peanut butter dough